isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 5. What happens if visitors do not have a mobile device to download the TraceTogether app?

-All visitors must have a mobile device to download the TraceTogether app.
-They are responsible for ensuring that their mobile device is compatible with the TraceTogether app.
-The TraceTogether App can be downloaded from the <a href="https://apps.apple.com/sg/app/tracetogether/id1498276074">iOS App Store</a>, <a href="https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace">Google Play Store</a> and Huawei App Gallery.
+Only children who are aged 7 to 12 in the calendar year [i.e. in the year 2021, those born from 2009 to 2014 (inclusive)] and those unable to use a mobile device due to a certified disability or special needs are eligible to be issued TraceTogether tokens with payment of a refundable S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded).
+TraceTogether tokens can be collected at Woodlands Checkpoint.

+All other visitors must have a mobile device to download the TraceTogether app.
 Visitors with mobile devices that are unable to download the TraceTogether app, may wish to rent a mobile device that is compatible.
 Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport used to enter Singapore.

 Visitors who have rented a mobile device must carry it with them at all times during their stay in Singapore until it is returned.
 If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
 You must also retain the app on that device for the rest of your stay.